-Bill C-61 does not provide for an external auditor general.
+Bill C-7 did not provide for an external auditor general.
 The JMAC Report considered that such a body would be premature at this early stage of the development of bands' governance structures, and that the Report's proposals provided a comprehensive accountability package.
-JMAC expected that bands would function satisfactorily with capacity development
+JMAC expected that bands would function satisfactorily with capacity development help through a First Nations institution, but might wish to establish such an external body to provide independent assessment of their performance at some future date.(81)